 Big Canoe is located about an hour north of Atlanta, so it was a seven hour drive to get there from Jacksonville.
 It was kind of crazy to see the COVID checkpoint on I-95 going into Florida.
 We made sure to take I-75 on the way home so we didn’t have to get stuck in that traffic!

-Inside Big Canoe is a small timeshare community, where my friends have a cabin.
+Inside Big Canoe is a small deed-restricted community, where my friends have a family cabin.
 They have a 5-year-old son that is as full of energy as my kiddo so we were all very excited to meet up and just get away from the crazy world for a bit.
 It really was like a little slice of heaven in the mountains.
 We brought our swimsuits, fishing poles, and a bottle of tequila because margaritas on a boat sounded like something we needed to do.